git-town/git-town/README.md

 ## git prune-branches

-_Delete merged branches in local and remote repository._
+_Delete merged branches in the local and remote repositories._

 * run the command: `git prune-branches`
 * if the current branch is merged, moves to the main branch